xraypy/XrayDB/doc/index.rst

 from the many programming language that support SQLite.
 Some of the components of the database hold arrays of numbers which are stored in the database as JSON-encoded strings, and will need to be unpacked to be used.

-A Python module providing such an interface is provided here.
+A Python module providing an interface to this database is also provided here.

 The project began with the data from the compilation of basic atomic properties and X-ray absorption edge energies, emission energies, and